2dom/PxMatrix/README.md

 There are a few basic layouts/scanning patterns: 1/4, 1/8, 1/16 and 1/32 scan.
 You can enable the correct pattern for your display with display.begin(n) where n={4,8,16,32} defines the pattern.

 For example, the 32x16 displays work like this (other varieties operate accordingly): Each of the shift register is 64(1/4 scan) / 32(1/8 scan) bits long.
 R1 and R2 will together therefore cover 128(1/4 scan) / 64(1/8 scan) bits or 4(1/4 scan) / 2(1/8 scan) lines respectively.
 The rows are, however, not next to each other but have a spacing of 4(1/4 scan) / 8(1/8 scan).
-In case of 4RS adjacent bytes also alternate between lines n and n+4.
+In case of 1/4 scan adjacent bytes also alternate between lines n and n+4.

 Setting Rx to high, cycling CLK 64(1/4 scan) / 32(1/8 scan) times, setting (A,B,C) to low and setting LAT/STB to low will light up rows 0,4,8,12(1/4 scan)/ 0,8(1/8 scan).
 Repeating the same experiment with A high, B and C low will light up rows 1,5,8,13(1/4 scan)/1,9(1/8 scan) and so forth.
 The same principle applies to the other colors.
 As the row spacing for 1/4 scan is 4 we only need A and B for the latch address - C has no function.
 1/8 scan requires a C, 1/16 requires a D and 1/32 scan requires an E signal.